The Health Benefits of Rice Milk

 - Provides a protective layer to the skin.

-- Can be used on hair to add shine and silkiness.
+- And, finally, it can be used on hair to add shine and silkiness.

 How to make rice milk

 Many people have the misconception that rice milk is what remains after you wash the grains of rice prior to cooking them, but that’s not the case.
-You can in fact use that water for some purposes, but it doesn’t pack the same benefits that true rice milk does – and to make it you have to boil your rice in water.
+You can in fact use that water for some purposes, but the real benefits of rice milk are more far-reaching.
+To make it you have to boil your rice in water.

-- Bring the 4 cups of water to a boil in a pot.
-Add the rice and simmer for 20 minutes.
+- Firstly, bring the 4 cups of water to a boil in a pot.
+Then add the rice and simmer for 20 minutes.

-- When you’re ready, strain off the rice and reserve the water in a glass container.
+- After this, strain off the rice and keep the water in a glass container.
 This is your rice milk.
-If your plan is to use it on the skin, store it in the refrigerator until it cools, and apply it using a cotton ball.
+If your plan is to use it on the skin, store it in the refrigerator until it cools, and then apply it using a cotton ball.

 For pregnant women it’s recommended to drink 8 to 10 cups of rice milk per day.